5 Ways a Public Utility Internet Could Have Changed Amazon’s Business Model

 Q: What is a public utility internet?

-A: A public utility internet is a model where internet access is treated as a public service, ensuring universal access and competitive pricing, similar to water or electricity.
-This structure aims to eliminate the digital divide, making high-speed internet accessible to all.
+A: A public utility internet is a model where broadband access is treated as a public service, ensuring universal access and competitive pricing.
+This approach helps foster innovation and opens opportunities for all communities.

-Q: What are the economic benefits of a public utility internet?
+Q: What is the cost of implementing a public utility internet?

-Q: What successful examples of public utility internet exist?
+Q: What are some advanced implementations of public utility internet models?